5 Ways to Get a Handle on Your Emotions

 Ever feel like you're on an emotional roller coaster?
 Life can bring on a variety of emotions, both positive and negative, that range in intensity from mild to severe.
 If you don't have a handle on them, they have a way of getting a handle on you.
 Try these 5 strategies to keep your emotions in check.

 - Let it out

 Emotions like to linger.
 Sometimes you have to kick them out.
 Bottled-up feelings of sadness or anger can sap your energy and interfere with your relationships and other areas of your personal and professional life.
 So let people know when something's bothering you.
 If you're having trouble verbalizing, try purging yourself of intense emotions by pouring them out in a journal.
-If sadness lingers, take the Sharecare Depression Quiz for personalized advice.

 - Count to ten